kalekundert/autoclasstoc/docs/getting_help.rst

 Getting Help
 ************

-If you find a bug, or need help getting :rst:dir:`autoclasstoc` to work, please open a new issue_ on Github.  `Pull requests`_ are also welcome!
+If you find a bug, or need help getting :rst:dir:`sphinxclasstocr` to work, please open a new issue_ on Github.  `Pull requests`_ are also welcome!

 .. _issue: https://github.com/imAsparky/sphinxclasstocr/issues